citp/privacy-policy-historical/i/ic/ici/icims.com.md

-> *The following text is extracted and transformed from the icims.com privacy policy that was archived on 2019-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190630233832id_/https%3A//www.icims.com/legal/privacy-policy-website) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the icims.com privacy policy that was archived on 2019-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191231051401id_/https%3A//www.icims.com/legal/privacy-policy-website) for the most accurate reproduction.*

 # iCIMS Talent Platform Privacy Policy - iCIMS

 [](https://privacy.truste.com/privacy-seal/validation?rid=94c955a0-b685-4c0f-a302-910b2109963d "TRUSTe Privacy Certification")

-Last modified: April 12, 2019
+Last modified: October 30, 2019

 Please note, this Privacy Policy relates to the website [www.icims.com](https://www.icims.com/) and its related domains and subdomains, including without limitation, [www.icims.co.uk](https://www.icims.co.uk/) and [www.icims.ca](https://www.icims.ca/) (each the "Website" as applicable).
 Please refer to [https://www.icims.com/legal/privacy-policy](https://web.archive.org/legal/privacy-policy) for the Privacy Policy relating to the iCIMS Talent Platform.

 ###  Introduction

-iCIMS, Inc. and iCIMS International, LLC ("iCIMS" or "Company" or "We") respect your privacy and are committed to protecting it through our compliance with this policy.
+iCIMS, Inc., Jibe, Inc., and iCIMS International, LLC ("iCIMS" or "Company" or "We") respect your privacy and are committed to protecting it through our compliance with this policy.

 This policy describes the types of information we may collect from you or that you may provide when you interact with us through the Website, (including without limitation, by requesting a demo, by applying for a position with the Company, or by posting a comment or materials to any blog or other interactive part of the Website) and our practices for collecting, using, maintaining, protecting and disclosing that information.